-Middle East, with nearly the same population as that of U.S., has over 330 million people younger than its counterpart, making it a lucrative market for not just the iOS ecosystem but also all app owners looking to make a name.
+The Middle East, with nearly the same population as that of the U.S., has over 330 million people younger than its counterpart, making it a lucrative market for not just the iOS ecosystem but also all app owners looking to make a name.
 Despite having half the population still offline, there are 200 million people using the internet in the middle-east.

 Blatteis believes that the growing percentage of youth in the Middle East makes the region fertile for app development.
-And, Apple launching an all-Arabic App Store, will offer leaders in custom mobile app developement, the opportunity to build more sophisticated app solutions to the region’s demographic.
+And, Apple launching an all-Arabic App Store, will offer leaders in custom mobile app development, the opportunity to build more sophisticated app solutions to the region’s demographic.

-Apple’s all-Arabic app store is currently being tested by leading app developers, app marketing agencies and members of the 'Apple Beta Software Program' before it’s available in September to the general population.
+Apple’s all-Arabic app store is currently being tested by leading app developers, app marketing agencies, and members of the 'Apple Beta Software Program' before it’s available in September to the general population.

-Ever since the initial release of Apple app store in Middle East in 2015, Apple has strived to gain localized content from the Arab region and integrating it in their app store.
+Ever since the initial release of the Apple app store in the Middle East in 2015, Apple has strived to gain localized content from the Arab region and integrating it in their app store.
 Though, still in development, Apple believes that the 'Arabian and Gulf Cooperative Council' is a lucrative market and it’s the best time to get into the action.
 Moreover, as Apple succeeds in breaking the language barriers with its App Store Content in Arabic, the Arabic-speaking world can see a surge in the portion that browses online.
 Naturally, spiking up the user base.

-With mobile app solutions, from entertainment to utility tools, being available in arabic.
+With mobile app solutions, from entertainment to utility tools, being available in Arabic.
 App owners are looking at an impressive hike in demand.
 As Sam Blatties points out, if there would be content in Arab for Arabs by the Arabic people, it would undoubtedly dig out significant results, which is unseen in an imported-foreign language.

 There’s no better news for app owners looking to expand their user base than Apple launching an Arabic version of the app store.
 With content understood by the Arab world, app owners and developers can reach customers who are yet to access online services.

 Statistically, Apple’s move to go pan towards the middle-east will open more than 450 million Arab-speaking people to its app store.
-This has become more of a necessity at a time when only one to two percent of content available on the internet is in Arabic.
+This has become more of a necessity at a time when only one to two percent of the content available on the internet is in Arabic.

 The all-Arabic app store will offer content that is central to the markets of the middle-east thus prioritizing Arabic materials over other content from the internet.
 The Jerusalem Post calls this move by Apple, an attempt to increase their market revenue share in the middle-east and be a leader in iOS app development.
-It’ll be interesting to map the growth dynamics of Apple app store from its initial release in 2015 to the upcoming launch in September.
+It’ll be interesting to map the growth dynamics of the Apple app store from its initial release in 2015 to the upcoming launch in September.

-In a digital marketplace saturated with apps for every little thing, Apple opening the door to mobile app market in the Middle East is bound to give considerable exposure to mobile apps yet unnoticed in the English speaking world.
+In a digital marketplace saturated with apps for every little thing, Apple opening the door to the mobile app market in the Middle East is bound to give considerable exposure to mobile apps yet unnoticed in the English speaking world.

-Naturally, with hardly any Arabic content on the internet, application developers with pan Arabic apps will have higher value in the stock market, allowing them to leverage the price of their shares for new advancements.
+Naturally, with hardly any Arabic content on the internet, application developers with pan Arabic apps will have a higher value in the stock market, allowing them to leverage the price of their shares for new advancements.
 And, of course, this will also give Arabic speaking developers and marketers the exposure to grow their skills.

 With a new user base that speaks Arabic, app owners will have to curate the app store content to Arabic sensibilities, leveraging the best app store optimization tools curated in Arabic.
 Digital marketing agencies will also need to hire Arab speaking marketers to connect with middle-eastern users.
-Similarly, their mobile user behavior, popular trends, market risks and challenges along with other factors will need special consideration by developers and marketers to create and sell praise-worthy apps.
+Similarly, their mobile user behavior, popular trends, market risks, and challenges along with other factors will need special consideration by developers and marketers to create and sell praise-worthy apps.